abzr1/aryanbeezadhur.com/README.md

 # About Me

-I'm a young software engineer based in London.
+I'm a young programmer based in London.

 https://www.aryanbeezadhur.com